rocket-media/slate/source/includes/_configuration.md

 * `WUFOO_SUBDOMAIN` The subdomain associated with the Wufoo account.
 This should be set from the plugin settings screen as well.
 * `ROCKET_FORMS_INSTALL_PATH` When doing local development, you'll need to supply this path.

 You will see some other options in the `.env` file; these are defaults used by the Lumen framework.
 See 'Major Components' section below.
+You may also see other options related to third-party integration.
+See [Service Titan -> Environment Settings](#environment-settings).